Transfer Credit FAQs

 Q: How many credits can I transfer to Central?

-A: A maximum of 60 semester hours of transfer credit (including a maximum of 24 semester hours from AP, IB, PSEO and dual enrollment) may be applied toward completion of a Central College degree.
+A: For students entering prior to August 2024: A maximum of 60 semester hours of transfer credit (including a maximum of 24 semester hours from AP, IB, PSEO and dual enrollment) may be applied toward completion of a Central College degree.
 The total number of credits required for a degree from Central is 120.

 Q: What grade do I need to earn on a course in order for it to transfer?